andyburton/15marketing-test/README.md

-# Test output for 15 Marketing Developmeny Task
+# Test output for 15 Marketing Development Task

-Example project in PHP 7 to demonstrate use of OOP design patterns, extendable api integration functionality and phpunit tests within a Docker container.
+Example project in PHP 7 to demonstrate use of OOP design patterns, extendable api integration functionality and phpunit tests running within a Docker container.

 # Required Resources